 Password common sense

 - Create a unique password every time.
 When you change a password for any of your accounts, it should not be identical to any of the previous passwords.
-Likewise, do not use incremental passphrases when changing it, such as “VPNpassword1” to “VPNpassword12” to “VPNpassword123”, etc.
+Oh, and don’t even think about setting the same password on different websites.
+While it is temping, try to resist and create unique passwords for each account.

 - Change the passwords for all your existing accounts at least once every 6 months.
 Since passwords have a fixed length, a brute-force attack to crack a password will always be successful given enough processing power and time.
 Therefore, it is highly recommended to change passwords regularly.
 Schedule your calendar to remind you to change your passwords every 6 months.

 - Do not write down your passwords.
 Creating a strong password and writing it on a piece of paper is as bad as choosing an easy-to-remember password and keeping it in your head.
 Several surveys on the subject have found that many people write down their passwords and keep the notes next to their computers.
 Some think that keeping the note under the mousepad is secure enough.
-You should never do that.
+It isn’t.
 If you need to carry your password along with you, use one of the password manager tools and run it from the USB stick.

 - In case your password gets compromised, change it immediately.
 Even if you only suspect that someone might have stolen your password, change it right away.
 Every minute counts.

-Do not type your password on a device belonging to someone else.
-It is especially important for banking websites.
-It is a common practice for hackers to log all keystrokes, which will capture your password.
+- Avoid typing your password on a device belonging to someone else.
+It is especially important for banking websites and business accounts.
+It is a common practice for hackers to log all keystrokes, which allows to see everything you type, including your logins.